 This sheet is about exposure to sulfamethoxazole-trimethoprim in pregnancy and while breastfeeding.
-This information is based on available published literature.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is sulfamethoxazole-trimethoprim (SMZ-TMP)?

-Sulfamethoxazole and trimethoprim (SMZ-TMP) are two medications that have been used together to treat bacterial infections including urinary tract infections (UTIs).
+Sulfamethoxazole and trimethoprim (SMZ-TMP) are two medications that have been used together to treat bacterial infections, including urinary tract infections (UTIs).
 They belong to a class of medications known as sulfonamide antibiotics.
-This combination is sold under the brand names Bactrim®, Septra® or Sulfatrim®.
+The SMZ-TMP combination is sold under the brand names Bactrim®, Septra®, or Sulfatrim®.

 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.